 You may not be able to buy cartloads at the grocery, but running errands with a stroller is a great way to get stuff done, entertain the babies and even squeeze some exercise into your day.
 Whether you’re walking to the nearby bank or driving to the mall, taking the twins out on errands can save time as well as get you out of the house.

 This may seem daunting, especially when you double the chances that a baby will start crying.
 You may want to avoid (or have a quick exit from) places like the library and stick to places that are fairly loud and won’t mind you soothing a fussy baby.
-And just remember: there’s two of them, and only one of you.
+There are two of them, and only one of you.

 Use baby gear like swings, bouncers, mobiles and baby carriers